-Synonyms: (Cirsium arizonicum var. arizonicum, C. arizonicum var. nidulum, C. nidulum, Cnicus arizonicus)
+Synonyms: (Cirsium arizonicum var. arizonicum, Cirsium arizonicum var. nidulum, Cirsium nidulum, Cnicus arizonicus)

-Growth Form: Subshrub from a tap-rooted caudex or runner roots; spiny all over, basal rosette with 1 or more stems, erect or ascending, tomentose or glabrous; stems wooly to cobwebby.
+Growth Form: Forb/herb; spiny all over, basal rosette with 1 or more stems, erect or ascending, tomentose or glabrous; stems woolly to cobwebby.

-Leaves: Green; basal leaves sessile, 4 to 8 inches, some lobed, tomentose, spiny throughout; cauline leaves alternate; leaves variable, linear, elliptic or oblong, sharply toothed, upper leaves more glabrous, clasping, spines along margins.
+Leaves: Green; basal leaves sessile, 4 to 8 inches, some lobed, tomentose, spiny; cauline leaves alternate; leaf shape variable, linear, elliptic or oblong, sharply toothed, upper leaves more glabrous, clasping, spines along margins.

-Flower Color: Red, pink, purple or lavender (rarely white); 1 to 100 erect heads; disk flowers only; corolla tube shaped, 1 or several heads on short peduncles; phyllaries green, ovate or lanceolate; fruit is an achene.
+Flower Color: Red, pink, purple or lavender (rarely white); 1 to 100 erect heads; disk florets only; corolla tube shaped; phyllaries ovate or lanceolate; fruit is a cypsela often mistaken as an achene.

 Recorded Range: Arizona Thistle is found in the southwestern United States in AZ, CA, NM, NV and UT.
 In Arizona, it is found in higher elevations in the northern and southern parts of the state.
 It is also native to northwest Mexico.